Inserting Spring into My Wreath

 - Floral Wire

-Begin by cutting out flower shapes.
+Begin by cutting flower shapes out of your scrapbook paper.

 Lay both flowers on top of one another and cut slits in toward the center of your flowers.
 Be sure not to cut too close to the center.

 Fold the edges of your flowers up to give them dimension.

 Cut a length of floral wire long enough to wrap around your wreath.

 Thread the wire through your button.
 If you have a four hole button, you may want to thread it in an “X” shape as shown below:

 Then poke the wires through the centers of the flowers (it is easiest if you have one on top of the other so you can poke through both flowers at once.)

 You should end up with a scrapbook paper and button flower that looks like this:

 Make as many as you like and then arrange the flowers on your wreath.